 - a.
 Providing critical information regarding the strengths of their student - b.
 Expressing their concerns for enhancing the education of their student so that their student can receive FAPE - c.
 Participating in discussions about the student's need for special education and related services - d.
 Participating in deciding how the student will be involved and progress in the general curriculum, including participation in state and district assessments - e.
 Participating in the determination of what services the district will provide to their student and in what setting - f.
-Participating in the determination of which course of study leading to a standard diploma the student will pursue, consistent with s.
-1003.4282, F.S., to include a course of study leading to a Scholar or Merit designation in accordance with s.
-1003.4285, F.S. - 2.
+For students entering grade nine in the 2014-2015 school year, participating in the determination of whether the student is pursuing a course of study leading to a standard diploma and a Scholar or Merit designation or a certificate of completion. - 2.
 Parent participation in IEP team meetings